raspberrypilearning/octapi-calculating-pi/en/step_9.md

  ![How the sigma works](images/dartboard-calculation1.png)

- This formula represents the steps you included when you wrote the dartboard program in the previous programming challenge:
+You included the following steps when you wrote the dartboard program in the previous programming challenge:
  - Ask for user inputs to define how many points (N) are tested in each trial, and how many trials (M) to run
  - Call the function you wrote M times, generating a new random seed for each time you call it
  - Add up the total values found 'inside' the circle